-NOTICE: Most water heater models contain energy saving heat traps in the inlet and outlet connections to avoid the circulation of hot water within the pipes.
+NOTICE: Most water heater models contain energy saving heat traps in the inlet and outlet connections.
 Do not remove the heat traps.

-Connect the hot water supply using 3/4 inch NPT to the fitting marked "H" (HOT).
+Connect the hot water supply using 3/4 inch NPT to the hot water outlet.
 Follow the same connection guidelines as for the cold water supply.